jdunca/jdunca.github.io/_posts/2023-06-03-TTC-security-incidents-data.md

 The text of my original request asked for: "any statistics available regarding the prevalence of security incidents and violent crime on TTC vehicles and within TTC stations extending as far back as 2000.
 Please include all relevant metadata including dates, type of incident, location, and any other relevant information associated with these records."
 I filed this request on a bit of a whim so it wasn't the most carefully crafted FOI I've ever drafted.
 I followed up to clarify with the coordinator that I wanted this data in tabular format.

-The dataset released spans from 2002 to February of 2023 and includes deatils on the time and place of an incident, an 'offence type' and notes from the report.
+The dataset released spans from 2002 to February of 2023 and includes details on the time and place of an incident, an 'offence type' and notes from the report.
 I think these notes would make for an interesting text-as-data project.
 Here is a glimpse at the data as it was released:

 ```
 Rows: 50,534